dy/piezo/docs/r&d.md

       + we need to encode int24 into fractional part as binary, allows up to 99999999 memory address value

   7. v128
-    + throws at times ensuring arrays belong to melo, not outside
+    + throws at times ensuring arrays belong to piezo, not outside
     + properly stores 4xi32 for tech purposes: address, length, data type, shift etc
     - fn arg requires to be indicated somehow via syntax, like `a(x[])`
       + that gives slight type definition, which facilitates handling them